 6. Sustained focus on offering quality services to clients

 The increasing demands for documentation, especially insurance forms and reports, can take a toll on a practitioner.
 Spending this extra time on administration limits the number of patients that can be seen throughout the day and the time spent building rapport.
-It may also mean compromising on the quality of care that is provided, something that will be detrimental to the sustainability of your practice.
+It may also mean compromising on the quality of care that is provided, something that will be detrimental to the sustainability of your practise.
 Moreover, dental patients are increasingly demanding high quality, customer-centric dental care.
 They expect to be seen on time and to receive satisfactory services.

 Outsourcing administrative tasks – whether revenue cycle management, appointments, billing, or coding – frees up your time with the patient.
 This will also have cascading impacts on your entire clinical team, who will be able to build their skills and capacity with the time that has been saved.